 Hangzhou's City Lake

 Hangzhou is a bit different because you won’t see a village built on canals; but there is a gorgeous lake (West Lake) you can rent bikes to ride around and the Qiantang River that runs the outside rim of the city.
-Beware though; When I was with some other BYU teachers in China, we went to Hangzhou on a Chinese holiday and it was packed — like “thousands of people”, packed !
+Beware though; When I was volunteering in China, we went to Hangzhou on a Chinese holiday and it was packed — like “thousands of people”, packed !
 It definitely would be more enjoyable with less crowds … talk about a popular tourist attraction.